This summer we all have the chance to go Hog Wild in Martin County. Get your scavenger hunting skills and camera ready!

 - Latest Posts

-Kristi is married with twin girls in high school.
-She grew up on a small dairy farm, but now lives in the southern suburbs of the Twin Cities.
+Kristi is married with twin daughters.
+She grew up on a small dairy farm, but now lives in the south metro area.
 She enjoys finding free or thrifty things to do whether they are outings close to home or last minute adventures to far-away places.

 Kristi can also be found enjoying estate sales, attempting to garden, volunteering in the wetlands or a favorite thrift store, or maybe just enjoying a good play in one of the many theatre venues in the area.